 Let's say you have a music business at the website erigbymusicstars.com, and you're using the custom domain erigby.com to customize links.
 You can set up a Default page to direct visitors to erigbymusicstars.com if they enter only erigby.com.

-The Invalid Address URL works the same way and is used when someone enters a valid domain, but makes a mistake with the rest of the web address (the back-half).
+The Error/404 page works the same way but is used when someone enters your custom domain and makes a mistake with the rest of the web address (the back-half).

 - Click Custom Domains.

 - Click Manage in the top-right corner of the custom domain box.

 - In the Landing pages section, enter the full addresses for your desired Default page and Error / 404 page.
 It's fine if you use the same URL for both.

 The Default page is the website visitors will be redirected to if they enter your custom domain without a back-half.
 The Error / 404 page is where they'll go if they use an invalid link.

 - Once the URLs have been entered select Save Changes for each entry.

 Now your account is set up to redirect to your landing pages.